Chapter 16.25

 16.25.020 Purpose.

-The purpose of the final plat process is to require a formal recommendation by the planning commission and approval by the city council before any subdivision plat is recorded in the office of the Utah County recorder.
-The final plat application and the accompanying construction plans submitted shall conform in all respects to those regulations and requirements set forth in the state statutes, city ordinances and any other applicable regulations.
+The purpose of the final plat process is to verify that the final plat and the accompanying construction plans submitted shall conform in all respects to those regulations and requirements set forth in the state statutes, city ordinances and any other applicable regulations before the plat is recorded in the office of the Utah County recorder.
 The final plat process is also provided to ensure compliance with the previously approved master development plan and its accompanying agreement and the conditions of previous preliminary plat approvals.
 [Ord.
+O-07-2014 (Exh.
+A); Ord.
+O-16-2010 § 2 (Exh.
+A); Ord.
 O-23-2008 § 2 (Exh.
 A § 5.2); Ord.
 O-23-2005 § 3 (Exh.
 1(2) § 5.2)].

 16.25.030 Final plat approval required.